Bg

 Wake windows5.25 - 5.75 hours

-Try describing your sleep routine for toddlers in terms of “first, next, last,” in order to help set limits at bedtime.
+• Try describing your sleep routine for toddlers in terms of “first, next, last,” to help set limits at bedtime.
 For example, you might say, “First we’ll brush your teeth, then we’ll change into pajamas, and last, we’ll read a book before I kiss you goodnight.”
-When your child knows what to expect during their routine, it can help cut down on .
+When your child knows what to expect during their routine, it can help cut down on.

-Toddlers this age love to test limits and are able to stay awake for longer periods, making it likely that they’ll skip naps here and there.
-Since most children will need to continue to nap until at least 3 years old, it’s important to continue to offer the nap daily.
+Toddlers this age often test limits, which is common in this stage of development.
+However, boundary-pushing combined with being able to stay awake for longer periods makes it likely that they’ll skip naps here and there.
+Since most children will need to continue to nap until at least 3 years old, it’s important to continue to offer the nap daily — even if they don’t fall asleep.
+We recommend offering them quiet time in their crib or sleep space every day.
+Sometimes, they’ll wind up falling asleep.
+If they don’t, this rest period gives them space to recharge — and gives you a break too!

 Sample 23 month old sleep schedule